afids/afids-validator/README.md

 4. Push to heroku `git push heroku master`

-## Update Templates
-Templates for the validator are based off of the repository https://github.com/afids/afids-examples.
-As templates are added, the submodule linked in this repository should also be added.
-`git pull --recurse-submodules`

 ## To Do List:
 * continuous integration with Github
 * additional stats / insights availible for the user